 Where claimants have not used other available options a judge may refuse to hear their judicial review case.
 Where other options exist judicial review may not be the most suitable way of dealing with a problem.

 Judicial review does not allow claimants to ask a judge to decide whether a decision was correct.
 It only allows claimants to put right an illegal, improper or irrational situation.
 The usual outcome of a successful claim would be for the case to be returned to the AIT or the decision maker for reconsideration.

-Contact our solicitor immediately for legal advice and you need to take action in timely,
+Contact our solicitors in East London immediately for legal advice and you need to take action in timely,

 Call us on 020 3130 1747 or E-Mail us at email@example.com